assiabenghdaif/Syst-mes-Distribu-s/Distributed Systems Project/README.md

 •   The microservice [(INFRACTION-SERVICE)](#infraction-service) that allows to manage offenses.
 Each offense is defined by its id, its date, the number of the radar that detected the overspeeding, the registration number of the vehicle, the speed of the vehicle, the maximum speed of the radar and the amount of the offense.

-In addition to the standard consultations and data changes operations, the system must allow to post a speeding which will result in an offense.
+•   In addition to the standard consultations and data changes operations, the system must allow to post a speeding which will result in an offense.
 In addition, it must allow an owner to view their offenses.

+-    microcervices repositories :
+      -  [immatriculation-service] (backend/immatriculation-service)
+      -  [infraction-service] (backend/infraction-service)
+      -  [radar-service] (backend/radar-service)
+      -  [gateway-service] (backend/gateway-service)
+      -  [eureka-discovery] (backend/eureka-discovery)
+      -  [grpc-radar-client] (backend/grpc-radar-client)
+-    FrontEnd repository :
+      -    [radar-managment-client-app] (frontend/radar-managment-client-app)

 <a name="technologies-used"></a>
 ## 2. Technologies used